Spongy Moth

 Taxonomy

-The North American and European Lymantria dispar moths are considered to be the same subspecies, usually referred to as Lymantria dispar dispar.: 6 Confusion over the classification of species and subspecies exists.
-The U. S. Department of Agriculture defines the Asian subspecies as “any biotype of L. dispar possessing female flight capability”,: 5 despite L. d. asiatica not being the only accepted subspecies that is capable of flight.: 6 Traditionally, L. dispar has been referred to as “gypsy moth” even when referring to Japanese, Indian and Asiatic populations.: 5
+The European native, and introduced North American, L. dispar moths are considered to be the same subspecies, L. d. dispar.
+Confusion over the classification of species and subspecies exists.
+The U. S. Department of Agriculture defines the Asian subspecies as “any biotype of L. dispar possessing female flight capability”, despite L. d. asiatica not being the only accepted subspecies that is capable of flight.
+Traditionally, L. dispar has been referred to as “gypsy moth” even when referring to Japanese, Indian and Asiatic populations.

 Biological pest control measures

-After the species was accidentally introduced in North America by artist and astronomer Étienne Léopold Trouvelot in 1869, several species of parasitoids and predators have been introduced as biological control agents in attempts to help control this moth.
-Beginning in the late 1800s, at least 10 species have become established in this way, but for nearly a century there was little regulation or research on the effectiveness or non-target effects of these introduced natural enemies.
+Lymantria dispar was introduced into North America by artist and astronomer Étienne Léopold Trouvelot in 1869, who imported it from Europe while looking for a source of silk to replace the shortage of cotton caused by the American Civil War.
+Since then, several species of parasitoids and predators have been introduced as biological control agents in attempts to help control this moth.
+Beginning in the late 1800s, at least ten species were established this way, but for nearly a century, there was little regulation or research on the effectiveness or non-target effects of these introduced natural enemies.
 Several were generalists that offered little control of L. dispar and attacked other native insects.
-One such species is the tachinid fly Compsilura concinnata, which attacked many other host species (over 180 known hosts documented), decimating many of the large moth species previously abundant in the Northeast.
-Another is the encyrtid wasp Ooencyrtus kuvanae which attacks L. dispar eggs but is not strictly host specific, and also parasitizes the eggs of other Lepidoptera species.
+One such species is the tachinid fly Compsilura concinnata, which attacked many other host species (over 180 known hosts documented), laying waste many of the large moth species previously abundant in the Northeast.
+Another is the encyrtid wasp Ooencyrtus kuvanae which attacks L. dispar eggs but also parasitizes the eggs of other Lepidoptera species.
 The most effective control agents are microbial pathogens: a virus (LdmNPV), and a fungus (Entomophaga maimaiga).

 Media related to Lymantria dispar at Wikimedia Commons Gypsy moth on UKmoths Bugguide.net Species Profile: European Gypsy Moth (Lymantria dispar) from the National Invasive Species Information Center, United States National Agricultural Library